Kvinneby amulet

 The Kvinneby amulet (Öl SAS1989;43) is an 11th-century runic amulet found in the mid-1950s buried in the village of Södra Kvinneby in Öland, Sweden.
 The amulet is believed to date from roughly 1050-1130 CE.
-The amulet is a square copper plate measuring approximately 5cm on each side.
+The amulet is a square copper plate measuring approximately 5 cm on each side.
 Near one edge there is a small hole, presumably used for hanging it around the neck.

 Inscription

 The inscription consists of some 143 runes, written boustrophedon, supplemented by an engraving of a fish; the relevance of the fish to the text is unclear.

 The inscription is one of the longest and best preserved for its time but it has proven hard to interpret.
-The "official" Rundata interpretation is:
+The “official” Rundata interpretation is:

 Deciphering attempts

 There have been six other serious attempts to decipher the text.
 This article treats each in turn.

 Bruce E. Nilsson 1976

 Bruce E. Nilsson was the first to offer an interpretation of the amulet.
 Ignoring what seem to be bind runes at the start of the inscription, he offered this transliteration: